machineagency/tandem/README.md

 1. Navigate to `overlay/` and run `npm install`.
 2. Run `npm run dev` and the AR overlay web page should be running on `localhost:5174` or similar.
 3. Navigate to `localhost:5174` in the browser to open the web page.
 This webpage should be directed to a projector over the CNC mill.
-4. To calibrate the projection for your physical setup, see the steps in the notebook.
-In `overlay/src/overlay-root.ts`, change the `groundTruth` variable to be the height (Y) and width (X) in inches of a reference rectangle on the CNC mill whose lower left corner is located (`offsetX`, `offsetY`) away from the lower-left corner of the projections.
-Apologies for the non-SI units; the machine we worked with uses primarily inches.

 ### Notebook Bridge